Let's get learning so we can get teaching!

 To learn how to make the SH sound we must know what each articulator (tongue, lips, teeth, breath, jaw, and voice) does.

-Tongue: The tongue plays an important role in SH.
-The sides of the tongue rest on the molars.
+Tongue: The tongue plays an important role.
+The sides of the tongue rest on the top, back molars.
 The tongue is raised and the middle part of the tongue is pressed against the roof of the mouth.
-Say SH and feel where your tongue is now.
+Say “sh” and feel where your tongue is now.

-Lips: The lips are the most important part!
-They are rounded like an "O." Say SH again and feel/look at what the lips do.
+Lips: The lips are important too.
+They are rounded like an "O." Say “sh” again and feel/look at what the lips do.

 Jaw: The jaw must be up and centered.